PreCyseGroup/ST-MPC-FL-CAR/README.md

 # Prerequisites
 The code was tested on Matlab 2022a environment.
 It requires the Ellipsoidal Toolbox ET  (https://www.mathworks.com/matlabcentral/fileexchange/21936-ellipsoidal-toolbox-et).

-# Main File for simulating the controller (DEMO)
+# (DEMO) Main File for simulating the controller
-- ST_FL_Trajectory_Tracking_Car.m: It's the main script that simulates the Trajectory tracking controller combining Feedback Linearization and Set-Theoretic strategy.
+- ST_FL_Trajectory_Tracking_Car.m: The main script simulates the developed trajectory tracking controller, combining feedback linearization and a set-theoretic model predictive control strategy.